Qaleqan

-Qaleqan (قالقان, also Romanized as Qāleqān and Qālqān; also known as Ghaleghan) is a village in Kenarrudkhaneh Rural District, in the Central District of Golpayegan County, Isfahan Province, Iran.
-At the 2006 census, its population was 200, in 67 families.
+Qaleqan (قالقان) (Note: Also romanized as Qāleqān and Qālqān; also known as Ghaleghan) is a village in Kenarrudkhaneh Rural District of the Central District of Golpayegan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 200 in 67 households.
+The following census in 2011 counted 185 people in 69 households.
+The 2016 census measured the population of the village as 168 people in 65 households.